Greater Cleveland Adult Baseball

 New players must be added at least 72 hours prior to the next official game in order to be eligible to play in that game.

-9. All players must be at least 35 years old by December 31st of the current season.
+9. All players must be at least 30 years old by December 31st of the current season.
 45 Division players must be 45 or older by December 31st of the current season.
 53 Division players must be 53 or older by December 31st of the current season.
 60 Division players must be 60 or older by December 31st of the current season.
+Players must be the minimum age within that calendar year.
 Opposing managers have the right to demand proof of age and identity of any player.

 Any team found with an underage player will be eliminated from the league.

 10. A team must field at least eight players of their own for an official game.
-The ninth spot in the batting order is an automatic out each time the ninth spot was due to bat during the game, except when both teams have eight players.
+The ninth spot in the batting order is an automatic out each time the ninth spot was due to bat during the game.
 The ninth position is not an automatic out if it were to become the last out of the game.
 If a ninth player arrives after the start of the game, he may be added to the bottom of the lineup.

 A team that forfeits during the season loses all tie-breakers.